Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Discussion and Conclusion

 \item Among extrinsic parameters, the recoveries of luminosity distance are affected the most.
 In contrast, the trigger time and the sky-position parameters, RA and Dec ($\alpha$ and $\delta$), are the best-recovered source parameters.
 This is expected since the localization of GW sources is mainly based on the observed time delays between each pair of interferometers and microlensing does not significantly affect them.

 \item A population study of microlensed signals reveals that the fraction of potentially identifiable microlensed signals missed due to the use of usual unlensed templates during the search is around $\epsilon^\mathrm{ML}_\mathrm{UL} \in (20\%,~30\%)$.
-Hence, neglecting the loss of microlensed signals during the search process may impose an over-constraint on the fraction of compact dark matter based on the non-detection of microlensed GW signals.
+Hence, neglecting the loss of microlensed signals during the search process~\citep[e.g.,][]{Basak:2021ten} may impose an over-constraint on the fraction of compact dark matter based on the non-detection of microlensed GW signals.
 Furthermore, investigating the impact of selection bias on the distribution of microlens parameters in the observed signals reveals a significant deviation of the PDF of the impact parameter, $p(y)$, at low values of $y\lesssim 0.1$.
-Therefore, in contrast to the commonly used lower limit of $0.1$ in microlensing searches of real data \citep[e.g.,][]{abbott2021search, abbott2023search}, a value of $y=0.01$ is not as insignificant as previously thought.
-On the other hand, we only observe a mild preference for lower~$M_{\rm Lz}~(<10^3~{\rm M_\odot})$ compared to larger ones.
+Therefore, in contrast to the commonly used lower limit of $0.1$ in microlensing searches of real data \citep[e.g.,][]{LIGOScientific:2021izm, LIGOScientific:2023bwz}, a value of $y=0.01$ is not as insignificant as previously thought.
+On the other hand, we only observe a mild preference for lower~$M_{\rm Lz}~(<10^3~{\rm M_\odot})$ compared to larger ones, which primarily arises from the use of unlensed waveforms in recovering microlensed signals.

-\item A model comparison study highlights the challenges in confidently identifying microlensing by $\lesssim 100~{\rm M_\odot}$ microlenses, especially with average SNR values of $\sim 12$ \citep{schutz2011networks}, unless the impact parameter $y$ is very low (i.e., $y < 0.1$).
+\item A model comparison study highlights the challenges in confidently identifying microlensing by $\lesssim 100~{\rm M_\odot}$ microlenses, especially with average SNR values of $\sim 12$ \citep{Schutz:2011tw}, unless the impact parameter $y$ is very low (i.e., $y < 0.1$).
 However, for high SNR~($\sim50$) events, even microlenses with masses~$M_\mathrm{Lz} \gtrsim 20~{\rm M}_\odot$ can be detected~(assuming a characteristic value of $y = 1$).
 On the other hand, microlensing signatures for an event with $(M_\mathrm{Lz},~y)=(10^2~{\rm M}_\odot,~1)$ is not detectable up to an SNR value of around $25$.